 Canada has one of the safest and most rigorous drug and medical device approval systems in the world.
 However, the Food and Drugs Act has not been updated in over 50 years.
 Science and medicine have evolved considerably in those 50 years, and there has been significant progress internationally to improve patient safety through enhanced regulatory oversight of products on the market.

 Implementation of this Act will improve patient safety and health outcomes by providing Health Canada with the post-market authorities it needs to better understand the benefits and harms associated with a therapeutic product.

-Some of the new powers in the Protecting Canadians from Unsafe Drugs Act (Vanessa's Law), such as increased fines and penalties, will become law immediately upon Royal Assent.
+Some of the new powers in the Protecting Canadians from Unsafe Drugs Act (Vanessa's Law), come into force immediately upon Royal Assent.
+These include:

 Other changes to the Food and Drugs Act cannot come into force until supporting regulations are published.
 There will be an opportunity for Canadians to comment on the supporting regulations as part of the regulatory development process.

 Several regulatory frameworks, which are linked to the Act, are being developed.
 These are being developed as part of the Regulatory Roadmap for Health Products and Food.